astropy/astropy/docs/table/operations.rst

 there is no unique way to do the merge.
 The current implementation uses a simple recursive algorithm with four rules:

-- Dict elements are merged by keys
+- `dict` elements are merged by keys
-- Conflicting list or tuple elements are concatenated
+- Conflicting `list` or `tuple` elements are concatenated
-- Conflicting dict elements are merged by recursively calling the merge function
+- Conflicting `dict` elements are merged by recursively calling the merge function
-- Conflicting elements that are not both list, tuple, or dict results in an exception
+- Conflicting elements that are not both `list`, `tuple`, or `dict` will follow the following rules:
+    - If both metadata values are identical, the output is set to this value
+    - If at one of the conflicting metadata values is `None`, the other value is picked
+    - If both metadata values are different and neither is `None`, the one for the last table in the list is picked

+By default, a warning is emitted in the last case (both metadata values are not `None`).
+The warning can be silenced or made into an exception using the ``metadata_conflicts`` argument to :func:`~astropy.table.operations.hstack`, :func:`~astropy.table.operations.vstack`, or :func:`~astropy.table.operations.join`.
+The ``metadata_conflicts`` option can be set to:

+- ``'silent'`` - no warning is emitted, the value for the last table is silently picked
+- ``'warn'`` - a warning is emitted, the value for the last table is picked
+- ``'error'`` - an exception is raised

 Merging column attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~